2023 Best Allied Health Services Associate Degree Schools in Pennsylvania

 Read full report on Allied Health & Medical Assisting Services at Central Penn College

-Pennsylvania Institute of Technology did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a associate degree.
-It came in at #7 on the list.
-Pennsylvania Institute of Technology is a small private not-for-profit school located in the large suburb of Media.
+With a ranking of #7, Pennsylvania Institute of Technology did quite well on this year’s best schools for allied health and medical assisting services students working on their associate degree.
+Pennsylvania Institute of Technology is a fairly small private not-for-profit school located in the large suburb of Media.

 On average, medical assisting graduates from Pennsylvania Institute of Technology take out $27,077 in student loans while working on their Associate Degree.